OpenInternet/System_Administrator_Guide_Text/en/best_practices/conducting_a_risk_assessment/index.md

 - *Vulnerability* – any factor which makes it more likely for harm to materialize or result in greater damage (For example: staff not trained on use of secure technologies)
 - *Adversary* - a person or entity looking to benefit via exploitation of a risk (For example: state actors or competitors)

-As such, Risk can be understood via a basic formula:[^risk_formula]
+As such, Risk can be understood via a basic formula as highlighted in Frontline Defenders, Workbook on Security:[^risk_formula]

 ![Risk Formula](images/risk_formula.png)